seanlnge/multyx/README.md

 Delete the event listener.
 The previous callback function will not be called again even if the Event occurs.

+#### `Event.saveHistory`

+Boolean representing whether to store the history of event listener calls and their data.
+Set to false by default.
+This can be extremely memory intensive if set to true, so use with caution.

 #### `Event.history`

 View the history of event listener calls, including the time, the client it relates to, the data sent, and the result that the event listener callback returned.